Working on tracks!

 So, here we are, in the days of COVID-19, and the isolation that it has brought to our community.
 A friend asked about it again, and for the first time since 2001; I have both the time, spoons, and resources to actually see if anything could be done with the two or three recordings I managed to hang on to.
 So, I started digging, making the attempt to see if there might be any other recordings out there from 2001.

-To my great surprise, of the recordings that I thought were permanently lost- most of the engineers had backups.
-As of May 2020, I have about two-thirds of the convention recordings in-hand.
-I have even managed to acquire most of the ones that were never sent to me back in the day.
+To my great surprise, the initial recording engineers of most of the recordings that I thought were permanently lost HAD BACKUPS.
+As of May 2020, I have about two-thirds of the convention recordings here.
+I have even managed to acquire most of the recordings that had never been sent back in the day.
 I have one convention that has not officially 'checked in'; though I do have an unlabelled tape.
 If digitising is successful (and the tapes haven't degraded), we may have some real progress.

 Maybe there will be a completed project, after all.
 But no promises- I've promised too much already, and we are here, 19 years later, with only this website to show for it.